mindaffect/MindAffectSDKiOS/Main Programming Guide.md

 The NoiseTagging framework groups log files in *recordings*.
 Each recording contains the information that is logged in some meaningful bracket of time, plus optionally some feedback.

 The NoiseTagging framework creates multiple log files.
-E.g. one log file is about the communication with the Recogniser, another one is about rendering the flicker patterns, and yet another one is about the buttons that have been pressed.
+E.g. one log file is about the communication with the Decoder, another one is about rendering the flicker patterns, and yet another one is about the buttons that have been pressed.

 #### Time Brackets